JeeErn/Decentralised_Prediction_Market/README.md

 Your browser should open a new tab with http://localhost:3000.
 > Important: Ensure that the tab opens in the browser with the Metamask Extention installed!

-3. Open the web browser with Metamask Extension installed.
+3. Open the web browser with Metamask Extension installed
 4. Use the dropdown within the Metamask Extension and select _Custom RPC_
 5. Add the new network.
 For the _New RPC URL_, use the RCP Server URL found in your Ganache instance
 6. Import the private keys of the Ganache accounts into the Metamask Wallet manager